airhunmwup/PHP-Upload-Image-Script/README.md

 # PHP-Upload-Image-Script
-Using PHP to upload image to a database
+Using PHP to upload image to a database<br>
 Create a folder and name it uploads, to save uploaded files